membraneframework-labs/guide/chapter2/lifecycle.md

 ### Playing -> prepared change

 In callback handling this change, the element should stop all running timers.
 Since this moment, elements won't process any more buffers or sticky events.
-All the data waiting in PullBuffers will be dropped.
+All the data waiting in InputBuffers will be dropped.

 ### Prepared -> stopped change